Symfomany/cinhetic/README.md

 * Trailers of movies in slideshow
 * Search engine in elastic search engine
 * Comments by movies with forms
+* API Rest using Allocine V3 with Guzzle HTTP Framework

 Evolution